solutionstack/Linda/README.md

 ```
 There can be multiple where_in parameters, and a sub-query can be specified in the query sub-index, instead of specifying static values.

+Also ist supports joins, and much more would be updating this Read me as time goes on